shubharthaksangharsha/apsara-universal-widget/README.md

 - 💾 "Remember my API key is xyz123" → Saves to persistent memory ✅
 - 🔍 "What API key did I give you?" → Retrieves from persistent memory ✅
 - 📧 "Send a message to john@example.com saying hello" → Send text email ✅
+- ✏️ "Create todo.txt with my tasks" → Creates new file with content ✅
+- 📝 "Add a note to my file" → Appends content to existing file ✅
+- 🔄 "Rename old.txt to new.txt" → Renames file in same directory ✅
+- 📦 "Move file.pdf to Documents" → Moves file to different location ✅
+- 🌐 "Open github.com" → Opens URL in default browser ✅

 ### Environment Variables